AlexanderLabWHOI/academic-kickstart/content/author/akrinos/_index.md

 disease ecology, modeling of potential harmful algal blooms in lake ecosystems using a 1-D hydrodynamic model, MCMC methods for modeling atmospheric carbon dioxide concentrations, the physiology of lobster calcification, and individual based modeling of blue crabs in the Chesapeake Bay.

-Arianna is excited to get started at the interface of modeling, bioinformatics, and experimental/field work in the Alexander Lab and with the Darwin
+Arianna works at the interface of modeling, bioinformatics, and experimental/field work in the Alexander Lab and with the Darwin
 Project at MIT.
-She hopes to soon gain experience with transcriptomics, spend more time on the HPC, and to nurture her ongoing fascination with the phytoplankton and algal blooms.
+In particular, she conducts laboratory culture experiments on calcifying phytoplankter Emiliania huxleyi and explores community ecology via metatranscriptomics.
+Arianna is excited about questions related to microbial diversity, acclimation and adaptation, and global change.
+She is interested in education and computer/data science literacy.